 • A good book and playing cards, as winter evenings are long

 Assuming you follow best practices for staying warm and dry—and the weather stays relatively pleasant—wintertime worries over frostbite and hypothermia should be minimal.
 But of course it’s always important to be aware of the warning signs.

 If your skin begins to prickle, especially if it’s a potentially exposed area like your nose, cheeks or fingers, consider that a sign of frostnip and takes steps to get warm.
 Failure to do so may lead to frostbite: reddened skin may begin to turn white; it may also become numb.
 At this point, it’s advisable to return to civilization and seek medical assistance.

 And definitely call for emergency medical aid if anyone in your party shows signs of hypothermia, such as intense shivering, slurred speech, clumsiness or drowsiness.
 Hypothermia is a serious condition whereby the body loses heat faster than it can be produced.
 After calling for help, take steps to gradually warm the individual by moving out of the cold and replacing any wet clothes with dry apparel and blankets.

 Gear up: AMA members earn 4% in reward dollars on tents, sleeping bags, snowshoes and everything in between at Altitude Sports.

-Good eats: Before buying your provisions, get a Sobeys/Safeway or President’s Choice prepaid card from any AMA centre to earn 5% cash back on the purchase price.
+Good eats: Before buying your provisions, get a Sobeys/Safeway or President’s Choice gift card from any AMA centre to earn 5% cash back on the purchase price.

 Pass it on: Members save $10 on family Parks Canada Discovery Passes at AMA centres.
 The pass offers unlimited admission to national parks and historic sites for 12 months from the date of purchase.